 As a Pyrrhonian skeptic, I'm unsure.
 I argue in normative epistemology why being unsure might help our ends.
 To this end, I've argued why inquiries need not be closed, and I've defended a reading of Deleuze as espousing a kind of zetetic epistemology in Southern Journal of Philosophy.

-I also work on skepticism as it's emerged throughout the history of philosophy.
-I most recently published arguing against the traditional claim that Aenesidemus was once an academic skeptic, in the journal Ancient Philosophy, and attempting to dissolve the traditional debate between the rustic & urbane interpretations of Pyrrhonism in favor of a unified account of skeptical assent to appearances in Apeiron.
+I also work on skepticism in the history of philosophy.
+I argued against the traditional claim that Aenesidemus was once an Academic skeptic in Ancient Philosophy, attempted to dissolve the traditional debate between the rustic & urbane interpretations of Pyrrhonism in Apeiron, and discussed the oft-neglected Maimonian quid facti skeptical challenge to Kant in Kant-Studien.

 As a Pyrrhonian skeptic, I'm unsure.
 I argue in normative epistemology why being unsure might help our ends.
 To this end, I've argued why inquiries need not be closed, and I've defended a reading of Deleuze as espousing a kind of zetetic epistemology in Southern Journal of Philosophy.

-I also work on skepticism as it's emerged throughout the history of philosophy.
-I most recently published arguing against the traditional claim that Aenesidemus was once an academic skeptic, in the journal Ancient Philosophy, and attempting to dissolve the traditional debate between the rustic & urbane interpretations of Pyrrhonism in favor of a unified account of skeptical assent to appearances in Apeiron.
+I also work on skepticism in the history of philosophy.
+I argued against the traditional claim that Aenesidemus was once an Academic skeptic in Ancient Philosophy, attempted to dissolve the traditional debate between the rustic & urbane interpretations of Pyrrhonism in Apeiron, and discussed the oft-neglected Maimonian quid facti skeptical challenge to Kant in Kant-Studien.